 The word “Zari” refers to gold thread and zardozi embroidery is the glittery, heavily encrusted gold thread work on fabrics.
 Traditionally, artists used silver wire coated/plated with gold, silk threads, beads and stones for zardozi embroidery.

-This kind of embroidery has been practised in India and Persia since centuries.
-The clothes of the royalty, their tents, their elephants and horses were adorned with heavily embroidered silver and gold thread work.
-This has been a long standing practice which is well documented in the paintings and images of that period.
+First and foremost, this kind of embroidery has been practised in India and Persia since centuries.
+In the ancient era, craftsmen used to adorn the clothes of the royalty, their tents, their elephants and horses with heavily embroidered silver and gold thread work.
+Undoubtedly, this long standing practice is well depicted in the paintings and images of that period.

-This is a painstaking embroidery work.
-The designs are sketched on the stain, velvet, georgetee or silk fabric.
-The fabric is placed on a wooden framework.
-The craftsperson sits on the floor around the wooden framework or adda and work with needles, sequins, gold wires and silver threads.
-The designs are intricate and the number of pieces used to enhance and differentiate the work is what makes each piece unique.
+This is definitely a painstaking embroidery work.
+Artists usually sketch the designs on the stain, velvet, Georgette or silk fabric.
+They place the fabric on a wooden framework.
+The crafts person then sits on the floor around the wooden framework or adda and work with needles, sequins, gold wires and silver threads.
+Moreover, the designs are intricate and the number of pieces used to enhance and differentiate the work is what makes each piece unique.

 Designers such as Ritu Kumar, Shantanu & Nikhil and Anamika Khanna and a few others make extensive use of Zardozi embroidery.
 Their beautiful creations, especially traditional Indian bridal lehengas as well as western style gowns, use elaborate Zardozi embroidery.
 Furthermore, the embroidery is not only heavy but also rich with a lot of gold threads woven in intricate patterns.
 On completion, the embroidery imparts an embossed kind of appearance .
 It is certainly very unique.